 The candidate will identify a topic of interest (e.g., a specific practice or policy) and develop a presentation for stakeholders linking research to practice through the use of evidence-based practices.
 The presentation must be 20–25 minutes in length and address the policy foundations and knowledge base supporting this practice.
 The candidate must include 5–6 scholarly references and include a script in the notes section of the PPT.
-(MLO: A, C, D, E, F)
+(CLO: A, C, D, E, F)

 Technology Review Analysis

 For this assignment, the candidate will compare 2 reviews of a major academic book from the time it was published (older than 5 years) to understand how new ideas may be supported or criticized within the scholarly community.
 The candidate will find 2 current journal articles that cite the reviewed source to see how current authors are building on the ideas of others specific to the topic of Technology in Special Education.
-(MLO: A, B, C, D, E, F)
+(CLO: A, B, C, D, E, F)

 Personal Debate Paper

 The candidate will conduct an exercise called a Personal Debate.
 This is a paper designed to show the candidate how to consider both sides of an issue equally and how to articulate scholarly, thoughtful, and balanced arguments for each side.
 The goal of the Personal Debate is to understand each side of an issue while prayerfully and intelligently forming a conclusive conviction about that issue.